 I did consulting for an organization that wanted to create a culture of respect and collaboration.
 They were trying to increase their efficiency by increasing candor and openness about what was working and not working.
 They devoted extensive resources to training, coaching, and supporting a variety of new behaviors.
 And yet, at the end of the year, they rewarded a manager who was the most disrespectful, autocratic, and dictatorial leader in their organization.
 When I pressed senior management for an explanation, they answered, “He always gets results.”
 The organization’s selection and recognition of this individual ended up undermining their efforts to improve company culture.
 Fake focus strikes again.

-Another challenge is created from the types of information or news that is circulated either formally or informally by the organization.
 If people begin to focus on fake, vague, or speculative information, then that information may lead them to focus on the wrong issues or behaviors.
 This form of fake focus may lead people to take action on the wrong things.
 Consequently, individuals, teams, and departments may focus their efforts in the wrong direction.
 Such directional misalignment also leads to poor results as well as a loss of time and money.

 Whether we are talking about individual, managerial, or organizational fake focus, one thing is clear–the misalignment of focus leads to behavior or performance that is inefficient, wasteful, and debilitating to the achievement of the desired results.
 Fake focus leads to fake talk that leads to fake work that leads to poor results.
 Fixing your focus will help you fix your results.

 Have you ever experienced “fake focus” in the workplace?
 Comment below and tell me what happened.
-I’d love to hear your experiences.
+I’d love to hear about your experiences.

 John R. Stoker has been immersed in organizational development and change for over 20 years.
 He is the Founder and President of DialogueWORKS, Inc. In these roles John has worked extensively with a number of companies, helping them increase their capacity to enhance effectiveness and improve results.
 John is also the author of the popular groundbreaking book Overcoming Fake Talk, which was released in May of 2013.